 Lauren foaming at the mouth.

-I shrieked as I realised it was over.
+I shrieked, realising that the battle was over.
 There was no point in trying to escape now.
 The monkey had outwitted me.
 He was the victor and it was time for me to surrender.
-I turned around, squinting in terror, bracing for the attack, waiting to die…
+I turned around, squinting, bracing for the attack, waiting to die.

 It had gone.

-The monkey had completely disappeared and in its place was a hoard of Japanese students, eyeing me with a mixture of confusion, horror and glee.
+The monkey had disappeared and in its place was a crowd of Japanese tourists, eyeing me with a mixture of confusion, horror and glee.

-Clearing my throat awkwardly, I clambered back to my feet, dusted myself off and stumbled back to our bungalow, empty handed and full of sorrow.
+My face flushed as red as the blood dribbling from my knees.
+I clambered back to my feet, brushed myself off and stumbled back to our apartment.
+I was empty handed and full of sorrow.

 What a day.